petersalomonsen/cdbc_norway/README.md

 # Purpose

 CDBC creates opportunities to accelerate, open up and be more inclusive in our economic system.
-We can reduce obstacles and complexity when it comes to paying for consumption or getting paid for providing, by applying technology to automate settlements and reporting on a national and also international scale.
+We can reduce obstacles and complexity when it comes to paying for consumption or getting paid for providing, by applying blockchain technology to automate settlements and reporting on a national and also international scale.

 ## Examples of areas to improve